 The Hydrasynth is a powerful new digital synth from the folks at Ashun Sound Machines, ASM.
 It's really good at making dreamy pads as well as aggressive, dirty sounds and classic poly sounds.
 It also can make sounds you simply have never heard before and may not be able to imagine without experimentation.
 It's that powerful.
 The Hydrasynth would pair perfectly with a powerful analog bass/lead oriented synth like the Moog Subsequent 37.
 You could make nearly any sound you could dream of with that combo.
 It's like ASM took the building blocks from the Roland D-50, Yamaha DX-7, EMU Proteus and a Prophet and added more oscillators, filters, LFOs, built-in effects and endless ways to modulate the sound and then modulate that even further.
 Not to mention you can process external audio from other instruments or playback devices as well.
 It's kinda nuts.
 The Hydrasynth sounds very clean and ASM added a 'warm' option that you can toggle on and off with any patches to indeed warm them up a bit.
 With all this power it's pretty easy to dial in interesting and new sounds that broach the digital and analog realms.
-Sure the Hydrasynth leans to the digital side of things but you'd be hard pressed to identify in in a mix with a carefully crafted patch.
-It's a synch that is begging to be programmed and experimented with.
+Sure the Hydrasynth leans to the digital side of things but you'd be hard pressed to identify it in a mix with a carefully crafted patch.
+It's a synth that is begging to be programmed and experimented with.

 Everything is readily accessible but we're still getting familiar with all the capabilities of this synth.
 It's not that it's hard to program, it's just that there are endless options and modulations and it's really deep, so you can go down the rabbit hole of just one little element of sound design.
 Luckily there are some amazing free patch banks being released that serve to show off the capabilities of the Hydrasynth but also act as a starting point for creating new sounds.
 The Hydrasynth also includes a 'Random" button which will create random patches.
 These can range from chaos and noise to really musical and interesting sonic detours.
 This is a great discovery tool and every electronic instrument should have some kind of random button.
 If you've ever said, "if only I could do X" with your current synth, odds are you can do X with the Hydrasynth.
 Hitting 'random' will both delight and baffle you as the machine does it's thing.
+Really watch your levels when playing with this feature as you can varying levels of output that may suprise you and we'd recommed not using this feature while using headphones to protect your ears.

 Overall, the Hydrasynth is a good value.
 We wouldn't call the experience of making new sounds immediate.
 It's too deep for that.
 You couldn't make enough knobs and buttons.
 However, the flow is well laid out and by using some existing patches as a jumping off point you can quickly lose yourself in sound design for hours; like hurt your neck looking down at the knobs and buttons as you tweak away.
 The Hydrasynth comes with 5 banks of storage, each holding 128 patches.
 Doesn't seem like enough.
 Between downloading patch banks, the factory presets and making our own patches, 5 banks will get eaten up fast.
 10 banks would have been great.
 With so many great sounds why force me to delete patches?
 The patch manager runs on Windows and Mac OS and is an easy way to manage patches.
 So, once we settle on our favorites we can make that work.